 2. Email marketing

 While emails are one of the oldest forms of digital communication, it still holds an important place in marketing today.
-In fact, research shows that your average return on investment (ROI) on email marketing is just over £42 for every pound spent.
-There’s no wonder why email marketing is so widely used!
+In fact, the average return on investment (ROI) on email marketing is just over £42 for every pound spent.
+Most people have and actively use their own emails, making it a very accessible form of marketing with a large reach.
+This is why gathering a list and making use of email marketing is so widely used among businesses.
 Once your prospective customers subscribe to your email list, you have the ability to set up a form of marketing automation.
 This could mean seasonal offers, monthly newsletters, or announcements about upcoming products.
 Another option is narrowing down your potential customers to those who have already made their way down the buying funnel and creating more personalized emails, aiming to connect with them to build rapport, and eventually increase conversion rates.

 The emphasis on personalization has been touched on multiple times already, and for good reason!
 This is an absolutely crucial part of lead nurturing, since this strategy centers around the customer’s individual needs.
 According to recent studies, nurtured emails get a 4-10 times higher response rate than standalone emails.
 By prioritizing personalization in your lead nurturing strategies, such as including names or interests, you can increase customer trust, eventually leading to higher conversions.
 Statistics show nurtured leads are more likely to make 47% larger purchases than leads who weren’t nurtured.
 Pay attention to what stage of the purchase funnel they are in to build your relationship and provide them with helpful and relevant information.